adamheins/ramp-bot/README.md

 For this project, we are using an Arduino Mega with an Atmega 2560.
 The Arduino IDE can be downloaded [here](https://www.arduino.cc/en/Main/Software).

+## Structure
+The main entry point of the code is the `robot` sketch.
+A large amount of code for the robot can also be found in `libraries/Everest`.

 ## Code Style
 This isn't a huge software project so we needn't be too stringent here, but let's not make a mess.
 Keep lines to a length of 80 characters.
 When in doubt,